adonisjs/v5-docs/content/guides/digging-deeper/ace.md

-Ace is a command line framework embedded into the core of AdonisJS.
-Commands like `node ace serve` or `node ace make:controller` are powered by the ace CLI.
+Ace is a command-line framework embedded into the core of AdonisJS.
+Commands like `node ace serve` or `node ace make:controller` is powered by the ace CLI.

-Ace, also allows you to create custom commands by storing them locally within your project codebase.
+Ace also allows you to create custom commands by storing them locally within your project codebase.

 ## Why we use ace instead of npm scripts?

-Majority of the Node.js projects extensively make use of the [npm scripts](https://docs.npmjs.com/cli/v7/using-npm/scripts).
-Npm scripts are great, as they allow you define scripts on per project basis vs defining them globally somewhere on your computer.
+The majority of the Node.js projects extensively make use of the [npm scripts](https://docs.npmjs.com/cli/v7/using-npm/scripts).
+Npm scripts are great, as they allow you to define scripts on a per-project basis vs. defining them globally somewhere on your computer.

-However, npm scripts doesn't give you any tooling to create the CLI commands.
-You still have to manually parse the CLI arguments/flags, and also manage the command lifecycle.
+However, npm scripts don't give you any tooling to create the CLI commands.
+You still have to manually parse the CLI arguments/flags and also manage the command lifecycle.

 On the other hand, Ace is a proper framework for creating CLI interfaces.

 ## Usage

-Ace comes pre-configured with every new AdonisJS application and you can run it using the `ace` file stored in the root of your project.
+Ace comes pre-configured with every new AdonisJS application, and you can run it using the `ace` file stored at the root of your project.

 ```sh
 node ace